James A. Ryder: Early life

-James Ryder was born on October 8, 1800, in Dublin, in the Kingdom of Ireland.
-He emigrated to the United States as a young boy with his mother, who was widowed by James' father, a Protestant who died when he was a child.
+James Ryder was born on October 8, 1800, in Dublin, Kingdom of Ireland, to a Protestant father, who died when his son was a child, and a Catholic mother.
+He emigrated to the United States as a young boy with his mother after the death of his father.
 She took up residence in Georgetown, then a city in the newly formed District of Columbia.
 Ryder enrolled at Georgetown College on August 29, 1813, and entered the Society of Jesus in 1815 as a novice, at the age of fifteen.
 He began his novitiate in White Marsh Manor in Maryland, before being sent to Rome in the summer of 1820 by Peter Kenney, the apostolic visitor to the Jesuit's Maryland mission.

 He was sent alongside five other American Jesuits, who would go on to become influential in the administration of the Society in the United States for several decades.
 Among these, Ryder and Charles Constantine Pise were identified as the most intellectually advanced.
 They left from Alexandria, Virginia, on June 6, 1820, and landed in Gibraltar to be quarantined, before traveling to Naples on July 13 and then on to Rome in late August, where Ryder studied theology and philosophy.

 There, he was ordained a priest in 1824, and proceeded to teach theology at the Roman College.
 He then went to teach theology and sacred scripture at the University of Spoleto, where he remained for two years.
 He became a good friend of Archbishop Giovanni Mastai-Ferretti (later Pope Pius IX), who appointed him the chair of philosophy.
 Ryder also spent part of 1828 teaching in Orvieto.